 3. “Stay the course.”
 I have another way of looking at this one: Embrace the Grind.

-Rule #3 from my book The Fantastic Life: Build Your Resumes Every Year
+Rule #3: Build Your Resumes Every Year

 The Fantastic Life isn’t just about making money.
 Some of the best advice you’ll ever receive can be applied to all areas of your life.